-The issue as to whether the view of the High Court that the IPC cannot be invoked despite the fact that the Food Safety Act 2006 has not repealed provisions of IPC, is pending consideration in the Supreme Court of India in an appeal filed by the Government of U.P. on which the Supreme Court shall take a view.
+The issue as to whether the view of the High Court that the IPC cannot be invoked although the Food Safety Act 2006 has not repealed provisions of IPC, is pending consideration in the Supreme Court of India in an appeal filed by the Government of U.P. on which the Supreme Court shall take a view.

 During the pendency of the Writ Petition of Swami Tirath, the Supreme Court was appraised with the steps being undertaken for coming out with appropriate legislative amendment for enhancing the penalties in the Food Safety Standard Act, 2006.

-By way of interim direction, the Supreme Court had directed the Central Government to consider the amendments as set out by State of U.P., West Bengal and Orissa in section 272 of Indian Penal Code.
-Now the petition has been finally decided by the Supreme Court wherein the Supreme Court has observed that it will be in order that the Union of India comes up with suitable amendment in Food Safety and Standard Act by making penal provision at par with the provisions contained in the State amendments.
+By way of interim direction, the Supreme Court had directed the Central Government to consider the amendments as set out by the State of U.P., West Bengal and Orissa in section 272 of the Indian Penal Code.
+Now the petition has been finally decided by the Supreme Court wherein the Supreme Court has observed that it will be so that the Union of India comes up with a suitable amendment in Food Safety and Standard Act by making penal provision at par with the provisions contained in the State amendments.

-The Central Government has been making such statement for last more than three years but finally, it has not been able to make such amended provisions.
-It is expected that the Central government will take immediate steps by bringing such penal provision in order to save the life of millions in the country who fall prey of the adulterated food and drink items.
+The Central Government has been making such a statement for last more than three years but finally, it has not been able to make such amended provisions.
+It is expected that the Central government will take immediate steps by bringing such penal provisions to save the life of millions in the country who fall prey to adulterated food and drink items.

 In India, the Ministry of Health and Family Welfare is completely responsible for providing safe food to the citizens.
 The Prevention of Food Adulteration Act, 1954 has laid down guidelines to provide pure and wholesome foods to consumers.
 The Act was last amended in 1986 to make punishments more stringent and to empower consumers further.
 But recently, the government is planning to enforce harsher punishment.